camilord/AlphaOneAPISampleCSharpProject/README.md

  - Flurl.Http 2.4.2
  - Newtonsoft.Json 12.0.2

- If you have questions, please email support@abcs.co.nz
+ If you have questions, please email support(at)abcs.co.nz